vega/vega-lite/CONTRIBUTING.md

 - __Describe how to reproduce the issue__ If possible, please provide an example Vega-Lite specification for reproducing the issue.

 - __Provide screenshots/animated GIFs or describe the behavior you observed after following the steps__ and point out what exactly is the problem with that behavior.
-Skitch is a useful tool for capturing screenshot.
+[Skitch](https://evernote.com/skitch) is a useful tool for capturing screenshot.
 Github's issue tracker also supports drag-and-drop image upload.

 - __Explain which behavior you expected to see instead and why.__

+## Submitting a Pull Request

+You can contribute to our codebase by submitting [a pull request](https://help.github.com/articles/using-pull-requests/).
+Here are some guides:

+- Search GitHub for a related pull request.
+You don't want to duplicate effort.

+- Before submitting, all lint and test should pass.
+Make sure to run `npm run lint` and `npm run test` before submitting a Pull Request.
+Also, do not forget to update the documentation under `docs/` to reflect the changes within the same pull request.

+- For small fixes, please feel free to submit a pull request with appropriate test cases or example specs the demonstrate the use case.
+No worry about creating an issue first.

+- For major changes, please discuss with us via our mailing list and Github first, so we can better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.

+- Generally we name a branch using this pattern "<your 2-3 letter initial>/<topic>".
+For example, @kanitw's branch regarding scale type might be called `kw/scale-type`.

+- You can refer to related issue by adding #<issue-no> to the pull request's description.

+## Documentation

+Our documentation also resides in our Github repository under `docs/` in Markdown format.
+We use Github Pages to publish our documentation when we release a new version.
+To contribute changes to the documentation, simply submit a pull request that changes the corresponding markdown files in `docs/`.

 # <a name="dev"></a> Development Guide